Helping You Turn Internet-Randos Into Subscribers Addicted to Throwing Fistfuls of Cash at You on Repeat

 - Reach out to 25 people and manually ask them to join your list

-- Do a Facebook live and that end tell people to sign up for your freeibe
+- Do a Facebook live and at the end tell people to sign up for your freebie

 - Create 2-3 pins for your freebie